 Where did COVID-19 come from?

-We know that COVID-19 is caused by a newly discovered type of coronavirus (SARS-CoV2), but we don’t yet know where it originated.
+We know that COVID-19 is caused by a newly discovered type of coronavirus (SARS-CoV2), but we don’t yet know where the virus originated.

-We do know that coronaviruses circulate among animals and they are zoonotic – meaning sometimes they can pass from animals to people.
+We do know that coronaviruses spread among animals and they are zoonotic – meaning sometimes they can pass from animals to people.

 How do you test for COVID-19?

 There are two types of test.